-As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.
+As no amendments were proposed, ECHA took the decision according to Article 51(3) of the REACH Regulation.

-Appendix H: List of references - ECHA Guidance and other supporting documents
+Appendix G: List of references - ECHA Guidance12 and other supporting documents

 Evaluation of available information

 Guidance on information requirements and chemical safety assessment, Chapter R.4 (version 1.1., December 2011), referred to as ECHA Guidance R.4 where relevant.